Rodrigo816/chronicles-wiki/docs/server-setup.md

 ---

-## ☕ Java Setup
+## Java Setup

-Check the [Requirements](#-requirements) section to see which version of Java is required to run the modpack correctly.
+Check the [Requirements](#requirements) section to see which version of Java is required to run the modpack correctly.
 If you don't know how to install Java, refer to the [Java Installation Guide](/docs/java-setup/).

 If you have multiple Java versions installed, the system default (`java`) might point to the wrong version.
 Fortunately, the server's startup script allows you to specify which Java installation to use.